rebelsky/csc207c/_labs/exceptions.md

 c.
 Quickly skim the code to determine the purpose of the various portions.

+d.
+Identify the person closer to the board.
+They are partner A.  The person further from the board is partner B.

 Exercises
 ---------

 ### Exercise 1: Exception basics

+_Driver: **A**_

 a.
 Remove the `throws Exception` from the `main` method and determine what, if any, error messages you get.
 If VSCode permits you to do so, try running the program.